fatimabintetanveer/Azure-E2E-Data-Engineering/README.md

 ## Workflow
 First I created the following resource group:

 ![Resource Group](Images/resourcegroup.jpg)

 ### 1. Ingest Data
-I started by ingesting data from Kaggle into Azure Data Lake Storage Gen2 using Azure Data Factory.
-ADF allowed me to automate the ETL process, ensuring a smooth and efficient data ingestion workflow.
+I started by ingesting data from source into Azure Data Lake Storage Gen2 using Azure Data Factory.
+I used ADF to orchestrate the ETL (Extract, Transform, Load) process.
+ADF connected to the data sources and ingested the data into a cloud-based storage solution, automating the data extraction and loading processes, ensuring a smooth and efficient data ingestion workflow.

-*Screenshot of Data Ingestion in ADF*
 ![Data Ingestion](path_to_your_screenshot)

 ### 2. Store Raw Data